lamaranelson/youtube-tool/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.
 You can always fork the repo and raise a PR.

-## Author

-lamaranelson

-## Acknowledgments

-- OpenAI for the LLM.
-- YouTube for the video content.
-- Langchain for the YouTube transcript wrapper.

 <img width="1232" alt="Screenshot 2023-11-28 at 2 58 56 PM" src="https://github.com/lamaranelson/youtube-tool/assets/65568691/a5a3a33d-8265-4aa8-9a7f-88c0ab25d8ca">